doheek1m/excessive-zero-order/README.md

 - The differences in LPD among BM 1, Model 2 and Model 4 are small (under one nat over 253 test policies); the MSE gap is the more substantial comparison.
-- The fixed-effect benchmarks are clearly worse on both MSE and MAE.
+- The fixed-effect benchmarks are clearly worse on both MSE and MAE..